Tom Scavo: Season 4

 In the third episode "The Game", Tom attends a party held by his friend Susan.
-Lynette remains at home because she is unwell and in pain.
-Lynette's mother Stella secretly gets marijuana from Andrew and bakes it in some brownies for Lynette, to act as painkillers.
-This works, and Lynette attends Susan's party high, and she brings the drugged brownies with her for everyone else to have.
-Stella arrives and tells Tom why no one can have a brownie.
-Tom hastily takes them off everyone's plate before they can eat them and ends up accidentally pushing Gabrielle into new resident Adam Mayfair, spilling wine on him and sparking a feud between Gabrielle and Adam's wife Katherine Mayfair.
-Tom later appears at the end of the episode when Lynette discovers the truth from him about what Stella did.
+Lynette shows up later, high from unknowingly eating marijuana brownies.
+When his mother-in-law Stella informs him, he helps her take all the brownies back to prevent the partygoers from eating them.

-When a tornado hits Wisteria Lane, the Scavos take shelter in Mrs. McCluskey's basement with Ida Greenberg.
+Later, a tornado hits Wisteria Lane.
+The Scavos take shelter in Mrs. McCluskey's basement with Ida Greenberg.
 Tom and the children are left in the basement while Lynette and Mrs. McCluskey go out looking for Ida's cat.
-When Lynette and Mrs. McCluskey hide from the tornado in a bathtub, Tom falls unconscious after having an asthma attack, due to a cat allergy.
+Tom falls unconscious after having an asthma attack, due to a cat allergy.
 While the Scavos and Mrs. McCluskey survive the tornado, Ida is killed while saving Tom and Lynette's kids.

 Rick returns, announcing that he is opening a new restaurant near the Scavos' pizzeria.
-Tom lies to the police when they investigate vandalism happening at Rick's restaurant, but later admits to Lynette that he did vandalize Rick's restaurant out of jealousy.
+Tom lies to the police when they investigate vandalism happening at Rick's restaurant but later admits to Lynette that he did vandalize Rick's restaurant out of jealousy.
 He is investigated again when a fire occurs in Rick's restaurant.
-Tom is confronted by Lynette, and Tom swears he left the founders ball to listen to a football game on the car radio, and tells the same story to Rick after he finds a matchbox from Scavo's.
+Tom is confronted by Lynette, and Tom swears he left the founders ball to listen to a football game on the car radio and tells the same story to Rick after he finds a matchbox from Scavo's.
 The incident breaks out into a fight, and the police arrest Tom.
 He is later released after Lynette lies to them to provide him an alibi.